charlesxu90/phbuilder/README.md

 To-do

-* Improve the currently-written sections.
-* Write a section with advanced things you can do.
 * Implement the gmx-api for handling GROMACS calls.
+* Problem with parsing .gro files.

 ---